-The introduction of the Unitary Patent is imminent.
-This will allow applicants to obtain patent protection in a large number of EU member states through a single IP right.
-Now is the time to adapt your IP strategy to the upcoming unitary patent.
+The Unitary Patent enables patent protection to be obtained in a large number of EU member states through a single IP right.
 We will be happy to help you assess how to maximize the opportunities offered by the unitary patent and weigh up the costs and benefits for your EP patent portfolio.
 EHF is thoroughly prepared to advise you on all questions related to the unitary patent.

 We take care of your patent portfolio